 I do this even though I know within 2 hours of bringing them home, anywhere from one to all of them will wilt and die.

-I will then curse my stupidity (and maybe the outfits on those girls once more) and throw them out vowing to never, EVER buy hydrangeas again.
+I will then curse my stupidity and throw them out vowing to never, EVER buy hydrangeas again.
 Never, will I ever buy another hydrangea.

 This scenario happened to me about once a month for 10 years.

 Then I discovered a solution that actually works.
-It’s a tip I’ve used over and over for the past few years without one single failure.
+It’s a tip I’ve used over and over for the past decade without one single failure.
 So if you too have an issue with a wilted, sorry-ass hydrangea follow this advice: